 One of St. Tammany's oldest roads, known today as The Turnpike, runs northward from Madisonville.
 It was said to be used by the keelboatmen who came down the Mississippi River on rafts filled with goods, sold them in New Orleans, then crossed Lake Pontchartrain and started the long journey back home .

 It was a well-travelled route, and by the 1840's the route needed some maintenance and improvement.

-On August 13, 1847, some 147 years ago, a group of men called the Commissioners of Bagget Road published a public notice calling for bids in the building of a road near the Tchefuncte River north of Madisonville.
+On August 13, 1847, a group of men called the Commissioners of Bagget Road published a public notice calling for bids in the building of a road near the Tchefuncte River north of Madisonville.
 It was to start near Baggage Branch at the St. Tammany - Tangipahoa Parish line and travel southeastward towards Madisonville.

 It was the beginnings of the Turnpike Road.
 For seventy years prior to road surfacing, this so-called Turnpike Road remained an outstanding example of early road construction in St. Tammany Parish.

 Here is the text of that 1847 public bid notice:

 "The undersigned commissioners will receive written proposals with good security attached for the completion of a road from a point on the Tchefuncta River known as the Bagget Place to the junction of the road leading from Madisonville to Covington, a distance of thirteen miles, the entire road being now opened and the trees removed, and four miles of which is now completed.

 Said road is to be made in the following manner, towit: